A Notable Network

 - Social sciences: Kirsten Gillibrand '88, U.S. senator

-Dartmouth graduates are forever at the core of our community, many returning to campus regularly for events like the annual Homecoming bonfire.
+Dartmouth graduates overwhelmingly tend to thrive after Commencement and remain forever at the core of our community.
 Alumni also tap Dartmouth's myriad support systems, such as the Center for Professional Development.
 The CPD supports students and alumni every step of the way-from their first term on campus through a lifetime of growth, learning, and leadership.

 Many Dartmouth graduates go on to careers as scholars and noted researchers.
 Dartmouth graduates' rate of admission to law and medical schools is consistently well above the national average.
 They also compete successfully for the most prestigious scholarships and fellowships—Rhodes, Marshall, Truman, Udall, Goldwater, Fulbright, and dozens more.